 AID field

-In infrastructure BSS operation, the AID field contains a value assigned by an AP or PCP during association.
-The field represents the 16-bit ID of a STA.
+In infrastructure BSS operation, the AID field contains a value assigned by an AP or PCP during association or by an AP MLD during a ML (Re)Setup procedure (#7565).
+The field represents the 16-bit ID of a non-AP STA (#7565) or a non-AP MLD(#7565).
 In mesh BSS operation, the AID field is a value that represents the 16-bit ID of a neighbor peer mesh STA, assigned during mesh peering.
 The length of the AID field is 2 octets.
 The AID field is shown in Figure 9-120 (AID field format).